lnsp/bench-server/README.md

 # Cache lifetime in milliseconds (600000ms = 600s = 10m)
 cache.lifetime=600000
 ```
-You successfully set up the BotA Patch Server!
+You successfully set up a new Bench server!